Discovery Indigenous

 - UoM Rejoinder fact sheet 01 March 2022

-Note: Assessor comments should only include details on Investigator/Capability, Project Quality and Innovation, Benefit, and Feasibility.
+Note on rejoinders: Assessor comments should only include details on Project quality and innovation, Impact, Investigator(s’) capability and quality of team and Strength of the proposed research alliance.
 Assessors should not be commenting on Eligibility and Compliance.
-If you identify an assessment that contains inappropriate elements you may wish to have this reviewed by the ARC.
+If you identify an assessment that contains inappropriate elements, you can have this reviewed by the ARC.
 You can do this by completing an ARC Assessment Review Request form within 3 working days after the opening of the Rejoinder period.
 Please note that applicants should never contact the ARC directly.
 Always speak to your Faculty or RIC first.

 Contacts